How Much Does a Home Appraisal Cost in Arizona?

 What factors influence the cost of a home appraisal in Arizona?

-Much like any service, the cost of a home appraisal is based on the amount of time it takes to complete the job, as well as basic supply and demand economics.
+Like any service, the cost of a home appraisal is based on the time it takes to complete the job and basic supply-and-demand economics.

 The time and effort it takes to complete an appraisal are mostly based on the size and complexity of the subject property.

-“Sometimes your much larger properties are going to take longer to get the physical attributes through the measurements and get all the information on it,” Logan says.
-“But at the same time, you could have a property that has small improvements on there that could cost more just because of the difficulty in trying to locate comparable properties.”
+“Sometimes, your much larger properties will take longer to get the physical attributes through the measurements and get all the information on them,” says Kelly Logan, co-owner of Logan Real Estate Appraisal Service in Phoenix.
+“But at the same time, you could have a property that has small improvements on there that could cost more just because of the difficulty in locating comparable properties.”

 Some examples of complex properties include:

-On the economic side of the equation, the busier appraisers are the more they can increase their fees, and vice versa.
+On the economic side of the equation, the busier appraisers are, the more they can increase their fees, and vice versa.
 During the pandemic housing boom, for instance, appraisal fees were extraordinarily high, Logan says.
-Though there was a significant dip in housing demand in late 2022, the Arizona market has since leveled out to what is considered more of a historical average.

 “We’re seeing that there is still a robust amount of buying,” Logan says.